zenobi-us/zenobi-us/content/posts/2018-04-18-reducing-risk-in-frontend-development-with-docker.md

 End result here is that for most builds, you'll just be rebuilding the main image thus significantly speeding up your builds and deploys.

 ### How does Docker mitigate all the above risks?

 - Version Managers
   - no need any more, the docker image has the tooling baked in.
 Above I mentioned two images, but you can definitely split it into three or more.
 - Task Runners
   - now that your development environment is in the container, you can run commands there
 - Virtual Machines
   - your docker images are going to be a lot smaller than the VM images, since you're not carrying around the rest of the operating system
   - A docker container only isolates resources from the host OS if explicitly asked to do so.
 In all other cases (the default), resources are only used as they are needed, just like any other process on your machine.
 - Absent tooling
   - your base image can provide all the tooling.
 - Hostile Deprecation of Dependencies
   - Now that you have a docker image, you have a snapshot of your installed dependencies.
   - Other team members only need to download the image and get going.
 - Ignorant Post Installation Steps
-	- now that your development environment is Linux, all post install steps should work since there isn't is going to be an opensource project where they only perform CI on osx.
+  - now that your development environment is Linux, all post install steps should work since there isn't is going to be an open-source project where they only perform CI on osx.

 There's most likely many things I've missed or not covered, so I only intended this to be a record of where I was at in 2018.